airtai/faststream/docs/docs/en/getting-started/subscription/filtering.md

 ### Summary

 - Handlers are checked in order, and the first matching one processes the message.
-- The default handler must be **last** to ensure all messages are handled.
+- The default handler must be **placed last** to ensure all messages are handled.
 - `@subscriber()` without parameters acts as a universal handler, accepting everything.
-- A trash handler must properly finalize the subscription and inform the broker about unneeded data.
+- A trash handler must properly finalize the subscription and inform the broker about unnecessary data.

-Properly managing subscribers allows precise message processing control and prevents data loss.
+Properly managing subscribers allows for precise message processing control and prevents data loss.